 Who We Are

-Intervale Community Farm has three full-time, year-round employees and a part-time year-round bookkeeper/administrator.
+Intervale Community Farm has four full-time, year-round employees and a part-time year-round bookkeeper/administrator.
 The remaining staff members are seasonal employees, with some experienced returnees serving in key roles.
 We have nine full-time staff in the summer, plus a few experienced part-timers.
 Training aspiring farmers is one of the goals of ICF, and education about farming is part of achieving this.

 Andy Jones has managed the Intervale Community Farm since 1993.
 Underprepared with a B.A. in Geology from Oberlin College, Andy has been active in developing the local food system through working with CSAs, other Intervale farms, and the Vermont farming community.
 Past president and board member of both the Northeast Organic Farming Association of Vermont (NOFA-VT) and the Vermont Vegetable and Berry Growers’ Association, Andy has an interest in both the social and horticultural sides of agriculture.
 While he loves planting and weeding, his true love at ICF are the CSA members and staff that keep the farm a vibrant part of the local community.
 When away from ICF, Andy loves to hike, cook, and enjoy the company of his wife Helen Rock and sons Davis and Ian.